KristofferStrube/Blazor.Streams/README.md

 On each page you can find the corresponding code for the example in the top right corner.

-On the *API Coverage Status* page you can get an overview over what parts of the API we support currently
+On the *API Coverage Status* page you can get an overview over what parts of the API we support currently.

 # Getting Started
 The package can be used in Blazor projects.